 The study is being conducted by two academic researchers, with funding from the Patient-Centered Outcomes Research Institute (PCORI), a non-profit organization that funds research in order to help patients and those who care for them make better-informed decisions about their healthcare choices.
 Dr. Hye-Chung Kum is an associate professor at Texas A&M University and is cross-trained in computer science and social work.
 Dr. Kum holds expertise in data science and data mining in support of accurate evidence-based decisions for policy, management, legislation, evaluation and research.
 Dr. Alva O. Ferdinand is an assistant professor at Texas A&M University and is cross-trained in public health (DrPH) and law (JD) with expertise in using large secondary data sources for population-level research.
 Drs.
 Kum and Ferdinand will be joined by Professor Cason Schmit, who is also an assistant professor at Texas A&M University and the HIPAA compliance officer at the university’s School of Public Health.
 The research team consists of avid researchers and experts in the role of law and data in health systems.
 You can read more about their work at the web addresses listed below:

-Should you agree to take part in this project, you will be participating in a nominal group technique (NGT) session with Professors Kum, Ferdinand, and Schmit at the Advancing Ethical Research Conference AER) in San Antonio, TX.
+Should you agree to take part in this project, you will be participating in a nominal group technique (NGT) session with Professors Kum, Ferdinand, and Schmit, which will be held through an online forum (e.g., conference call).
 The session will last approximately 120 minutes.
 There are no right or wrong answers to any questions.
 We are interested in your views and experiences.
 The session will be audio recorded.
 You will be asked about your opinions regarding the PPIRL framework, as well as any experiences related to perceived privacy issues.
-You are free to skip any questions you do not wish to answer, or to leave the research session at any time.
+You are free to skip any questions you do not wish to answer or to leave the research session at any time.

 Session recordings will be transcribed, but no identifying information such as your name will be included in the transcript.
 After the transcript is finished, we will delete the audio recording.
 The results of the study will be published, but information will be aggregated.
 Your responses will not be shared with anyone else.
 We also will not share information about who participated in the study.

 Yes.
-Participants will be compensated with $25 upon completion of the qualitative session, and will be entered into a raffle with an opportunity to obtain $100 gift certificate.
+Participants will be compensated with a small gift certificate upon completion of the qualitative session and will be entered into a raffle with an opportunity to obtain a higher-value gift certificate.

 We would be delighted to tell you more about the study.
 The contact information for the research team is listed below.
 A member of the research team will follow up with you in a few days’ time with a reply.